gerarts/janky-zadelhoff-img-dl/README.md

 * Install `node` (Latest LTS version)
 * Install `yarn`
+* Download this repository
+* Open the repository in a command prompt
-* From a command prompt run `yarn` to install dependencies
+* Run `yarn` from command prompt to install dependencies

 ## Usage